 “Pregnancy is not a punishment from God for unapproved sexual activity, let alone for mistakes, misunderstandings, or poor judgment.
 If the world were that simple, being ‘in trouble’ would not describe a fate reserved for women alone.”

 From “Considering Abortion?
 Clarifying What You Believe,” by The Rev. George Luthringer, courtesy of the Religious Coalition for Reproductive Choice.

 Did you know?

-Women with strong religious views on abortion are in the same proportion as all women.
-In fact, most religions support a woman’s right and responsibility to make their own pregnancy decisions.
+Pregnant people with strong religious views on abortion are in the same proportion as all people.
+In fact, most religions support the right and responsibility of people to make their own pregnancy decisions.
 Here at Northland Family Planning Centers, we respect your religious beliefs and your spirituality, and we understand that your faith is important to you.

 We encourage you to look a little deeper into your religion.
 You may find more tolerance than you expect.

 Abortion can be a very moral decision

 Many decisions in our lives are morally or spiritually challenging.
 We make thoughtful decisions based on what we know about ourselves, our situation and what we have to offer.
 Not all decisions are happy, but we have the strength to ask for help and guidance and then make a decision that is not only the best, but one we can feel at peace with now and tomorrow.

 In times of moral decisions like this, many of us turn to our church or our religion for guidance, support and sometimes, forgiveness.
 Sometimes, we find all we need in the open arms of our church – and sometimes not.
 If you are worried that the choice of abortion may not be accepted by your church or religion, please read on or visit some of the helpful links listed here.
 You have the authority to consider this decision thoughtfully, to make a moral choice, and know that you have done the best for your life and those you care about.